New Persian: Etymology

 "New Persian" is the name given to the final stage of development of Persian language.
 The term Persian is an English derivation of Latin Persiānus, the adjectival form of Persia, itself deriving from Greek (Περσίς), a Hellenized form of Old Persian Pārsa (𐎱𐎠𐎼𐎿), which means "Persia" (a region in southwestern Iran corresponding to modern-day Fars province).
 According to the Oxford English Dictionary, the term Persian as a language name is first attested in English in the mid-16th century.

 There are different opinions about the origin of the word Dari.
-The majority of scholars believes Dari refers to the Persian word dar or darbār "court" (دربار) as it was the formal language of the Sasanian dynasty.
+The majority of scholars believes Dari refers to the Persian word dar (در) or darbār "court" (دربار) as it was the formal language of the Sasanian dynasty.
 The original meaning of the word dari is given in a notice attributed to Ibn al-Muqaffaʿ (cited by Ibn al-Nadim in Al-Fehrest).
 According to him, "Pārsī was the language spoken by priests, scholars, and the like; it is the language of Fars."
 This language refers to the Middle Persian.
 As for Dari, he says, "it is the language of the cities of Madā'en; it is spoken by those who are at the king's court.
 [Its name] is connected with presence at court.
 Among the languages of the people of Khorasan and the east, the language of the people of Balkh is predominant."